jpdevito/paintbot/README.md

-## Physical Setup

-Plug the dynamixel AX-12A into one of the open USB ports on the Turtlebot’s Raspberry Pi.

-The dynamixel should be set to a baud rate of 1000000, have the name “AX-12A”, and be plugged into the port `/dev/ttyUSB0` by default.
-If you want to use the same files to run a dynamixel with a different baud rate or name, or your dynamixel is connected to a different port, modify `launch/dynamixel_workbench_controllers.launch` and/or `config/paintbot_arm.yaml` in the `dynamixel_workbench_controllers` package accordingly.

 ## ROS Setup

 Put the files from the `on_remote_pc` directory into the `src` folder of a ROS workspace on your remote PC.
 If you're using an Ubuntu machine, these can be built using `catkin_make`.